malcolmtbare/ttb-label-verifier/README.md

 **Production note.** The prototype runs on these models directly for portability.
-In the agency's FedRAMP'd, firewalled environment the in-boundary choice is Azure OpenAI (no egress); Claude's FedRAMP path is AWS Bedrock GovCloud or Vertex Assured Workloads (cross-cloud from Azure); Gemini would require a cross-cloud Vertex arrangement.
+In the agency's FedRAMP'd, firewalled environment the in-boundary choice is Azure OpenAI (no egress);Gemini would require a cross-cloud Vertex arrangement.
 The prompt and schema port across models, but behavior differs, so the eval harness should be re-run against whatever production model is chosen.